sergiog23/YoutubeSearchClassify/README.md

 # Phase II Classifier
 In this phase I implemented a classifier using Naive Bayes to classify the description given by the user
 # Phase III Image recognition
-In this phase I implemented an Image recognition using Jupyter notebook, Google Colab GPU, and Tensorflow.

 ## Instructions on how to run code
 This webapp is currently hosted on pythonanywhere and can be used by going to the link at the top.